mhenaghan/ServerlessDaysAuckland/src/site/content/posts/covid-19.md

 <p>We appreciate that this approach might not remove uncertainty for some attendees - in particular non-locals who bought a ticket - and apologise for that.
 Please contact us if you are one of those and already decided to not attend the event.
 We will happily refund your ticket.
 For all others: Many thanks for your ongoing support!</p>

 <p>Best wishes from the ServerlessDays Auckland team,<br>
-One Day, One Track, One Community.ttt"
+One Day, One Track, One Community."
 image:
 ---